cad-lfprototyping/InitialInsightsToolKit/README.md

 ### Config.json

 Default values with respect to our configuration of tabletop, are set in the Config.json file.
 For instance, the *x* and *y* coordinates projector's viewport which is correlated with the distance of projector from the table can be modified respectively for any configuration in this file.
+Button size is determined here, thus can be altered from this file.
-Other constants, such as the size of the circles, which represent the pedestrians, can be modified from Config.json, as well.
+Other constants, such as the size of the circles, which represent the pedestrians in the example, can be modified from Config.json, as well.

 ## Software